aptech/docs/docs/CR-delrows.rst

 ----------------
 .. function:: delrows(x, r)

-    :param x:
+    :param x: data
-    :type x: NxK data matrix
+    :type x: NxK matrix

     :param r: indices of rows to delete.
     :type r: Mx1 vector

-    :returns: y (*PxK matrix contaning*) the remaining rows of x.
+    :returns: y (*PxK matrix contaning*) the remaining rows of *x*.
-        If no rows remain, y will be an empty matrix.
+        If no rows remain, *y* will be an empty matrix.

 Remarks
 -------

-If r is an empty matrix, the result will be unchanged.
-Negative values of r are counted from the end of the matrix, therefore:
+If *r* is an empty matrix, the result will be unchanged.
+Negative values of *r* are counted from the end of the matrix, therefore:

 ::